syifanurhayati/global-companies-portal/README.md

 ## Requirements
 Please download these first before reading the instruction part.
 - Git
-- Python (this project uses Python 2.7)
+- Python (this project uses Python 3)
-- MySQL
 - The modules

 ## Instruction